georgepaterson/coding-conventions/README.md

-# Coding standards
+# Coding conventions

 ## Purpose of this document

-This document outlines coding standards and conventions that are recommended for client side development.
-Coding to a standard is not a barrier to innovation, it is a living document that should be updated by new concepts and implementation patterns.
+This document outlines [coding conventions](http://en.wikipedia.org/wiki/Coding_conventions) and standards that are recommended for client side development.
+Coding to a convention is not a barrier to innovation, it is a living document that should be updated by new concepts and implementation patterns.
 Through maintaining standards in development we support better understandability and maintainability of our code.

 ## General